-- Prepare 500 mL of physiological saline as replacement fluid for blood recovery. - 2) Once extracorporeal circulation has been completed, stop the blood pump.
+- Prepare 500 mL of physiological saline as replacement fluid for blood recovery. - (2) Once extracorporeal circulation has been completed, stop the blood pump.
 Lock the catheter on the Arterial line, clamp and remove the Arterial line from the patient.
 Reverse the position of the cartridge so that the arrow points down.
-Operate the blood pump, and while monitoring the patient's condition, flow 100-200 mL of physiological saline at a low flow rate (approx. 50 mL/min), to return the blood in the cartridge and tubing to the patient. - (3) Lock the catheter at the Venous line, clamp and remove the Venous line from the patient.
+Operate the blood pump, and while monitoring the patient's condition, flow physiological saline at a low flow rate to return the blood in the cartridge and tubing to the patient.
+Adjust the volume and flow rate depending on the body weight and the conditions of the patient.
+Depending on the conditions, blood return may not be necessary. - (3) Lock the catheter at the Venous line, clamp and remove the Venous line from the patient.